COVID-19 (updated last 18 March 2022)

 - high temperature (above 37.8°C)

 - Likewise, everyone involved at the shoot will be made aware that, should they develop symptoms within 21 days after the shoot, they have a responsibility to notify those in charge.
-This will facilitate contact tracing should others from the shoot become ill.
+As of 18 September 2020 it is a mandatory requirement to collect the names and contact phone numbers, and keep this data on file for 21 days, to support the track and trace process.

-If for any reason the subject(s) are not able or willing to participate in a normal shoot, there are (at least) two alternatives:
+If for any reason the subject(s) are not able or willing to participate in a normal shoot (with COVID-19 safety protocol), there are two alternatives:

-- With remote photography, the subject can be directed via online video conferencing, like Zoom or Skype.
-If members of his/her household are available, they can be involved with positioning a camera (mobile phone?), lights, etc. If the subject is alone, their webcam can be used for both communication as well as the camera.
+- With remote photography, the subject can be directed via online video conferencing, like Zoom, Facebook, or Skype.
+If members of his/her household are available, they can be involved with positioning a camera (mobile phone), lights, etc. If the subject is alone, their webcam can be used for both communication as well as the camera.